greiginsydney/captureKNX/docs/troubleshooting.md

 ## Start here

-First off, don't forget the captureKNX is an IT device, so MANY problems will be resolved just by turning it off and back on again - or at least a reboot.
+First off, don't forget that captureKNX is an IT device, so MANY problems will be resolved just by turning it off and back on again - or at least a reboot.

 `sudo reboot now`